Fires preparation measures to protect yourself and fortify your home.

 Fortify your property before a fire occurs

 Home hardening: The unique building characteristics of a home affect the amount of damage a home may sustain in a wildfire.
-You can improve your home’s survivability by updating building materials, windows, roof or nearby vegetation to reduce the risk of ignition from embers.
+You can improve your home’s survivability by updating building materials, windows, roofs, or nearby vegetation to reduce the risk of ignition from embers.
 To reduce your property’s vulnerability you may want to consider:

 - Clearing debris from roofs and gutters regularly